google/zetasql/docs/aggregate-function-calls.md

   If neither `IGNORE NULLS` nor `RESPECT NULLS` is specified, most functions default to `IGNORE NULLS` behavior but in a few cases `NULL` values are respected.
++ `WHERE`: Filters the aggregate function input using a boolean expression.
 + `HAVING MAX` or `HAVING MIN`: Restricts the set of rows that the function aggregates by a maximum or minimum value.
   For details, see [HAVING MAX and HAVING MIN clause][max_min_clause].